Estonia in the Eurovision Song Contest 2017

-Estonia participated in the Eurovision Song Contest 2017 with the song "Verona" written by Sven Lõhmus.
+Estonia was represented at the Eurovision Song Contest 2017 with the song "Verona" written by Sven Lõhmus.
 The song was performed by Koit Toome, who had previously represented Estonia in the Eurovision Song Contest in 1998 where he placed twelfth with the song "Mere lapsed", and Laura, who had previously represented Estonia in the Eurovision Song Contest in 2005 as part of the group Suntribe where she failed to qualify to the final with the song "Let's Get Loud".
 The Estonian broadcaster Eesti Rahvusringhääling (ERR) organised the national final Eesti Laul 2017 in order to select the Estonian entry for the 2017 contest in Kyiv, Ukraine.
 The national final consisted of three shows: two semi-finals and a final.
-Ten songs competed in each semi-final and the top five from each semi-final as determined by a jury panel and public vote qualified to the final.
+Ten songs competed in each semi-final and five from each semi-final as determined by a jury panel and public vote qualified to the final.
 In the final, the winner was selected over two rounds of voting.
 In the first round, a jury panel and a public vote selected the top three to qualify to the super final.
 In the super final, "Verona" performed by Koit Toome and Laura was selected as the winner entirely by a public vote.

 Estonia was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 11 May 2017.
 Performing during the show in position 17, "Verona" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Estonia placed fourteenth out of the 18 participating countries in the semi-final with 85 points.